 As part of the application process you must submit a 500 word statement outlining your MPhil dissertation proposal.
 You may find it of use to contact the Senior Member of the department specialising in your chosen field for assistance with this, prior to your application submission.

-Any enquiries about the MPhil in ASNC should be directed to the MPhil Convenor, Prof. Simon Keynes.
+Any enquiries about the MPhil in ASNC should be directed to the MPhil Convenor, Dr Richard Dance.

 Further information about the MPhil i s available on the websites of the Board of Graduate Studies, and the Faculty of English.

 The PhD is a research degree, examined, usually after three years of research, by a dissertation of up to 80,000 words.
 The criteria for obtaining the degree are that the dissertation represent a 'substantial contribution to knowledge' and that it also represents a realistic amount of work for three years' study.

 Applicants for the PhD who have not previously taken an MPhil, MA, or similar research foundation course in a closely related discipline to the one in which they wish to pursue their research, are usually required to take the MPhil course before they are registered for the PhD.
 Those with relevant masters qualifications who are admitted into the PhD programme are registered for the degree towards the end of their first year if progress has been satisfactory.

 As part of a PhD student's learning and development, regular Graduate Seminars are held throughout each term, where papers are given by both current students and guest speakers.

 During the Easter term, all graduate students of the Department meet weekly for the ASNC Easter Graduate Symposium.
 Ten-minute research presentations on one of the three themes are delivered during the term by all PhD students.